phpro/grumphp/doc/tasks/phpcsfixer2.md

 Intersection mode can only be used when you have a configuration file which contains a Finder.
 This mode works best since only files that are being commit and are in your configuration will be checked.
-When there is no Finder in your configuration, all committed files will be checked.
+When there is no Finder in your configuration, you'll have set this parameter to false.
+Otherwise php-cs-fixer will crash the execution.

 **verbose**